 Making minimalist closet space for a colorful piece of clothing unique to you is important and adds life to your basics collection.

-Shopping Done Right
+Minimalist Clothing: Shopping Done Right

-In order to keep your minimalist wardrobe and your closet minimalist for months to come, a couple considerations when it comes to shopping may help you stay on track:
+Shopping “the right way” doesn’t mean not going shopping at all.
+In order to keep your wardrobe minimalist for months to come, a couple considerations when it comes to shopping may help you stay on track:

-- Shopping “the right way” doesn’t mean not going shopping at all.
-Say you need something for a one-time event, for instance.
-Ask some friends or relatives if they can lend you what you need instead of buying something you know you’re only going to put on once in a long while.
+- Say you need something for a one-time event, for instance.
+Ask friends or relatives if you can borrow you what you need instead of buying something you know you’re only going to put on once.

 - It’s not exactly your style but it’s on sale and would be nice to have – STOP!
 Impulse purchases and sale buys are among the most common articles lingering unworn in your closet.
-Don’t let yourself be tricked into buying (still overpriced) cheap sale items – no matter the discount.
+Don’t let yourself be tricked into buying cheap sale items – no matter the discount.

 Do you like this post?